kmahyyg/kmahyyg.github.io/source/_posts/20180826-Zoe-I-Departed.md

 Written at Sun Aug 26 20:05:16 CST 2018

+## The reason I deleted her

+I didn't want to do that at the very first time.
+I could understand that you're protecting yourself.
+But you know that I won't do any harm to you.
+You still chose to cheat me.
+I chose to exchange with my true heart, but you don't even understand it.
+That's what I can't stand.
+SEE YOU NEVER!

 # License

 YOU ARE NOT PERMITTED TO FORWARD IT ANYWHERE OR POST IT ANYWHERE ELSE (INCLUDING LINK TO THIS POST), NO DERIVS.